 But the answer is sharply affirmative.
 Education has been clasped with the traditional methods of interaction, learning and engagement for a long time now.
-Even as computers entered schools, their use was limited to learning computer itself and the use of computational abilities for enhanced learning was never given a priority.
+Even as computers entered schools, their use was limited to learning computers themselves and the use of computational abilities for enhanced learning was never given a priority.
 But technology swept education like a whirlwind and there’s no looking back.
 Today, more and more educational outfits are making use of technology in the classroom via laptops, computers and e-learning apps.

 One of the most versatile, compact and classroom-friendly digital devices is the tablet.
 Tablets can be effectively used for education, loaded with educational apps and content.
 But when it comes to narrowing down the tablet of choice, educators and decision-makers at educational institutes might be overwhelmed with the variety of choices available.